-Here are five of the best Lean Production Methods, along with an explanation of how modern systems like MES and digital work instructions intelligently implement them on the shop floor:
+Here are five of the best Lean Production Methods.
+You will also see how MES and digital work instructions use them on the shop floor.

 Lean Method 1: Standardized Work: The Backbone of Quality and Consistency